tjg23/SE317_Lab6/README.md

 5. **Utility Payment**:

   - Enter the utility account number (from `utility.db`’s `utility_accounts` table).
   - Enter the payment amount (paid from checking account).
   - Example: `utility account: 123456`, `amount: 50`.

 6. **Exit**:

   - Choose `0` from the main menu to logout and close the ATM.
-   - Stop the Bank Server and Utility Server manually (e.g., Ctrl+C in their terminals).
+  - Stop the Bank Server and Utility Server via the stop script or the `kill` command.
+		- If the system was started via `start.sh` simply run `sh stop.sh`
+		- If the system was started manually, find the process IDs with `ps` and end them with `kill`

 ## Notes